Leave a Lasting Legacy.

 If you own rental properties in the Miami area, they are an important part of your asset portfolio and need to be protected with an estate plan.
 Even if you’re young and in good health, nobody can predict the future, and an estate plan provides the security and peace of mind you need for the years to come.
 For example, you might be able to set up an LLC to hold your rental properties for more seamless succession planning.
 You may also be able to gift the property or establish a trust to ensure that your designated heirs receive their inheritance without having to wait for probate.

-Any estate plan should be tailored to your specific situation, including what assets you hold and how you want them to be passed on to the next generation.
+Any estate plan should be tailored to your specific situation, including the assets you hold and how you want them passed on to the next generation.
 When you work with the legal team at Perez-Roura Law, we take the time to get a full understanding of what your goals are with your estate plan and provide suggestions on how to execute a strategy that meets your needs.
 Call our office at 305-359-3888 to speak to a member of our team and schedule a free consultation.

 Related Articles